-Aurora supports PVWatts (versions 4 and 5) as one of its simulation engines.
+Aurora supports PVWatts (version 6) as one of its simulation engines.

 When you simulate a system using PVWatts, Aurora will group your modules per mounting plane (so that each group shares a tilt and an azimuth), make a separate request for each one of the groups, and aggregate the results to calculate the total system output.